-19 Downtown Cluster Address: 62 E Fourth Avenue Zoning: Central Business District with Residential Overlay (CBD/R) General Plan Designations: Downtown Retail Core APNs: 034-144-220 0.42 acres Lot Size: 0.42 acres Total Lot Size: 3.14 acres 034-144-230 1.52 acres 034-144-240 1.20 acres Site Ownership: Mostly Consolidated Max Allowable Base Densities: 50 units/acre (or 157 units) State Density Bonus: 78 additional units (50% density bonus) Proposed General Plan Base Density: 100-200 units/acre (or 314-628 units) Project Status: Potential Site for Housing Redevelopment Existing Conditions: Located downtown, structures built in the 1950s form a continuous commercial block along E 4th Ave.
+19 Downtown Cluster Address: 62 E Fourth Avenue Zoning: Central Business District with Residential Overlay (CBD/R) General Plan Designations: Downtown Retail Core APNs: 034-144-220, 034-144-230, 034-144-240 Lot Size: 0.42 acres, 1.52 acres, 1.20 acres Total Lot Size: 3.14 acres Site Ownership: Consolidated Max Allowable Base Densities: 50 units/acre (or 157 units) State Density Bonus: 78 additional units (50% density bonus) Proposed General Plan Base Density: 100-130 units/acre (or 314-408 units) Project Status: Potential Site for Housing Redevelopment Existing Conditions: Located downtown, structures built in the 1950s form a continuous commercial block along E 4th Ave.
 The roof of this block is used for parking.
 Its tenants consist of several businesses-a grocery store (Dean's Produce), Starbucks, Chase Bank, First Bank, Equinox San Mateo, and a restaurant.
 There is also a Mattress Firm on the site in a two-story, stand-alone retail building along El Camino Real.
 A surface parking lot is located at the back of the site along E 5th Ave.
 Zoning in this district allows for a FAR of 3.0.
 Since the buildings on this site are between one and two stories, there is major potential for mixed use or residential redevelopment that achieves a greater building intensity and that adds residential density.
-Development Opportunity: The owner of the block has expressed interest in a redevelopment with a density of 50 du/acre with the added 50% state density bonus.
+Development Opportunity: The owner of the block has expressed interest in a redevelopment with a density of 50 du/acre with the added 50% State density bonus.
 For Housing Element Adequate Sites List purposes, these sites are estimated to have a realistic capacity of 157 units of housing.
-Should the developer/property owner choose to utilize the state density bonus, which is highly likely given recent project approvals in the Downtown area, the development could produce up to 235 residential units.
-Adoption of the General Plan Update's land use map will increase the base density of these sites to between 314-628 units.
-Site Constraints: Any developer of this site must consolidate the parcels.
+Should the developer/property owner choose to utilize the State density bonus, which is highly likely given recent project approvals in the Downtown area, the development could produce up to 235 residential units.
+Adoption of the General Plan Update's land use map will increase the base density of these sites to between 314-408 units.
+Site Constraints: None.
 Proximity to Transit: Located within 1/2 mile (0.4 miles) of the San Mateo Caltrain Station and 500 feet of South El Camino Real.